Important updates for practitioners

 - the Personal Insolvency Professionals Association (PIPA).

-2.24 Both bodies have a professional code of practice which governs the conduct of their members and provide specific guidance on independence:
+2.35 Two of these bodies have a professional code of practice which governs the conduct of their members and provides specific guidance on independence:

-2.25 Many personal insolvency practitioners are also a member of the main professional bodies representing accountants in Australia:
+2.39 Many personal insolvency practitioners are also members of the main professional bodies representing accountants in Australia:

 - CPA Australia (CPAA)